spohlson/cof-coding-exercise/README.md

 ## Swagger API Documentation:

 * Run the application then go to the [Swagger UI](http://localhost:8080/swagger-ui.html) in a browser.
 This will show you how to access the APIs via command line and/or a REST client like [Postman](https://www.getpostman.com/).

+*** Note: If you changed the server port in the application.yml file then just make sure to update the swagger url to include that port.